codingMustache/codingMustache/README.md

 ## Joke of the Day

-What type of music do balloons hate?
-Pop music!
+Why did the fireman wear red, white, and blue suspenders?
+To hold his pants up.

 ## Daily Trivia

-Which of these people was NOT a founder of Apple Inc?
+Which of these is not a key value of Agile software development?
- 1. Steve Jobs
+ 1. Individuals and interactions
- 2. Ronald Wayne
+ 2. Customer collaboration
- 3. Jonathan Ive
+ 3. Responding to change
- 4. Steve Wozniak
+ 4. Comprehensive documentation

 <details>
   <summary>Answer</summary>
-  Jonathan Ive
+  Comprehensive documentation
 </details>